sqroot-eu/sqroot.eu/_posts/2014/2014-01-02-improvisational-theater-in-the-estonian-army.markdown

 - Improvisational theater
 ---

-I discovered improvisational theater a few years ago when <a href="https://sqroot.eu/2011/impro-jaa/">I signed up to an introductory workshop</a> (by <a href="http://jaa.ee">Improgrupp Jaa!</a>, then one of the two existing troupes in Estonia).
+I discovered improvisational theater a few years ago when <a href="{{ site.url }}/2011/impro-jaa">I signed up to an introductory workshop</a> (by <a href="http://jaa.ee">Improgrupp Jaa!</a>, then one of the two existing troupes in Estonia).
 That experience completely rocked my boat and I was hooked, instantly.
 By now I'm a somewhat-experienced improviser who tries to learn, laugh and teach whenever the opportunity presents itself.

-My mandatory eleven months in the military began in <a href="https://sqroot.eu/2013/first-month-in-the-service-july-2013">July, 2013</a>.
+My mandatory eleven months in the military began in <a href="{{ site.url }}/2013/first-month-in-the-service-july-2013">July, 2013</a>.
 This meant quitting my life for a while, including improv - for the first month, anyway.

 The idea of starting an improv team in the barracks with a cast of soldiers came as a surprise.
 It was crazy, it was unheard of and it just happened.